ankraft/ACME-oneM2M-CSE/docs/Supported.md

 # Limitations
 - **This is by no means a fully compliant, secure, fast, or stable CSE!
 Don't use it in production.**
 - This CSE is intended for educational purposes.
 The underlying database system is not optimized in any way for high-volume, high-availability, or high-reliability.
 - Unsupported resource types are just stored, but no check or functionality is provided for those resources.
-The same is true for unknown resource attributes.

 [← README](../README.md)